Kendysond/Selar-dev-test/test-2/README.md

 At Selar, there are a few KPIs that matter to us when it comes to our subscriptions business https://selar.co/pricing and we monitor these KPIs both weekly and monthly.

-NB: We have two main plans: pro & turbo, and we take subscriptions in two currencies today: NGN & USD, so for all KPIs, we have visibility on both plans and currencies, with the option to filter down any of the options to see more granular stats.

-- New first time subscribers: a subscriber is a new first time subscriber when their subscription's table record is the first record ever in that time frame.
+- New first time subscribers: a subscriber is a new first time subscriber when their subscription's table record's `first_subscription` is set to `1`.
 - Number of new returning subscribers: a count of all the new subscribers in that time frame (where the subscription isn't the first one).
 - Monthly view of profit earned: showing a breakdown of the quota earned from new first time subscribers, & subscription renewals (new subscriptions from existing subscribers and normal subscription autorenewals). along with the currency totals, you can add a count of the number of subscribers too.
+- Active subscribers: A subscription is active when the `is_active` column is set to `1`.

+NB: We have two main plans: pro & turbo, and we take subscriptions in two currencies today: NGN & USD, so for all KPIs, we need visibility on both plans and currencies, with the option to filter down any of the options to see more granular stats.

 ### Nuances to the DB tables
 - when a customer pays for a plan from the pricing page, it always creates a new subscription record and deactivates the other ones.
 So there's typically only one active subscription record in the subscriptions table for each user.
 When a subscription is active the is_active column is true.
-- As mentioned above about who is considered a new first time subscriber, if you're checking new first time subscribers in the month of Jan - May, a count will be if a customer had their first ever subscription record created in that time frame.
-If they had subscribed in December the last year, churned and just started a new subscription in Jan/Feb, that will not count as a new first time subscriber, it will just be a new subscription.
+- As mentioned above about who is considered a new first time subscriber, if you're checking new first time subscribers in the month of Jan - May, a count will be if a customer has a record where `first_subscription` is set to `1`.
+If they had subscribed in December the last year, churned and just started a new subscription in Jan/Feb, that new subscription will have `first_subscription` as `0`.
-- On the subscription transactions table, the type column can have two values: "new_subscription" or "subscription_renewal", a transaction with new_subscription means that's the transaction that started the subscription, and a subscription_renewal transaction is one for subsequent renewals of that transaction.
+- On the subscription transactions table, the type column can have two values: "new_subscription" or "subscription_renewal", a transaction with new_subscription means that's the transaction that started the subscription, and a subscription_renewal transaction is one for subsequent renewals of that subscription.

 Key columns on each table